 Unusual Track and Rail Interaction

 Unusual interaction is when tracks or rails are unexpectedly affected by outside conditions.
-For example, hot weather can cause the rails to expand, which can cause the vehicle to buckle.
+For example, hot weather can cause the rails to expand, which can force the vehicle to buckle.
 To prevent this, the rails and tracks must be made to suit the environment they're laid in and tracked carefully during any unusual weather changes.

 Qualities of Ductile Iron